Kapālabhātī for improved gut, lungs, and brain health

 • Importantly, repeat 20 to 50 times spread over a maximum of 2 sittings.

 • Importantly, this prāṇāyāma strengthens the digestive system and lower respiratory tract.
-Multiple digestive ailments such as acidity, flatulence, constipation, piles, diabetes and other lung illnesses such as asthma, and emphysema are improved by this exercise.
+This exercise helps combat multiple digestive ailments such as acidity, flatulence, constipation, piles, diabetes, and other lung illnesses such as asthma, and emphysema.

-• Also, the rapid movement of air increases volumetric efficiency of the lungs and heart function.
-The rapid exhalation through the nose results in phlegm, mucous and other secretions being ejected from the windpipe.
+• Also, the rapid movement of air increases the volumetric efficiency of the lungs and heart function.
+The rapid exhalation through the nose helps in ejecting the phlegm, mucous and other secretions, out from the windpipe.

-• In fact, this prāṇāyāma is especially useful in managing abdominal illnesses such as diabetes, gastritis, hyper-acidity, kidney and liver ailments etc.
+• In fact, this prāṇāyāma is especially useful in managing abdominal illnesses and ailments such as diabetes, gastritis, hyper-acidity, kidney and liver ailments, etc.

-• Due to the rapid intake of the abdominal muscles, abdominal organs move and massage spine creating a shock effect which results in transmission of the shock to the brain.
-This could result is slight light-headedness.
+• Due to the rapid intake of the abdominal muscles, abdominal organs move and massage the spine creating a shock effect that results in transmission of the shock to the brain.
+This could result in slight light-headedness.

-• Additionally, this energises and stabilizes the central and peripheral nervous system, the sympathetic and para-sympathetic nervous system, especially the spinal nerves.
+• Additionally, this energizes and stabilizes the central and peripheral nervous system, the sympathetic and para-sympathetic nervous system, especially the spinal nerves.

-• Finally, since the spinal chord is energised, all the main nāḍi get energized also.
+• Finally, since the spinal cord is energized, all the main nāḍi get energized also.

 Hatha Yoga Pradeepika on kapālabhātī (Chapter 2, verse 35 to 36)